 - Super Mario Bros.'
-Goombas are somewhat justified, as they're supposed to be stout chestnuts.
-Or maybe mushrooms.
+Goombas are the Trope Codifier for Waddling Head enemies.
+They're supposed to be stout mushrooms.
+Or maybe chestnuts.
 Try not to think too hard about it.
 The Galoomba variety intoduced in Super Mario World are a better example, being more explicitly chestnut-like and lacking anything but feet below the head.
 Bob-ombs are another example, walking Cartoon Bombs with eyes, feet, and (later) a windup key.

 - Braid's grumpy-looking Monstars.
 (No relation to certain Space Jam characters.)

 - Mega Man's Metools are just helmets with feet.
 They are also much tougher than most examples on this page being protected by their helmets until they are just about to attack.

 - The main character of Eversion.
 Also the regular enemies, although they end up being footless Slithering Heads by the end of the game.

-- Gooms, Pirate Gooms, certain other enemies and types of Bandineros from the Wario Land series are this kind of enemy.
+- Gooms, Bandineros, and certain other enemies from the Wario Land series are this kind of enemy.